Monday, March 31, 2025

 Sounds private, right?

-But here’s the catch: incognito mode is far from a magic shield that makes you completely anonymous online.
+But here’s the catch: private browsing is far from a magic shield that makes you completely anonymous online.

 While your device won’t keep records of your activity, your internet service provider (ISP), network administrator, and websites you visit can still track what you’re doing.